The reason behind it

-- Once you've done the initial project meeting and got the specification, sit down with the member of your team that was at the meeting with you and do the database design.
-You can do this on a whiteboard, on a piece of paper, or use a tool, such as Gliffy or MySQL Workbench.
+- Once you're done with the initial project meeting and have the specification, sit down with the member of your team that was at the meeting with you and design the database.
+You can do this on a whiteboard or a piece of paper, or use a tool, such as Gliffy or MySQL Workbench.
 If you need to draw a sequence diagram, use Web Sequence Diagram.

 - Consult the project manager at will and add new discoveries to the specification if you find that something's missing.

 - Don't hesitate to involve other team members since this is the most important part of the app.